mickelindahl/docker_nginx/README.md

   with /docker_slice/ proceeding name.
 Hade to add method for matchDockerLimitCurrentContainerID in jwilder/docker-gen context.go.
 Se https://github.com/mickelindahl/docker-gen. For how to limit docker total resources utilization see https://github.com/mickelindahl/docker_daemon_limit_total_resources.

+#### Update greencargo SSL wildcard certificate

+If greenboard and/or greendrive ssl certificates has expired do this.
+You need a new valid ".pem" file

+- Step 1:Put the ".pem" file in "/opt/repos/docker_nginx/local-certs" and name it "greencargo.com.pem".
+- Step 2:Run "generate_key_and_crt_from_pem.sh" from folder "/opt/repos/docker_nginx"  as root
+- Step 3 Run "./install.sh" from folder from folder "/opt/repos/docker_nginx/ as root

+Done!